Wuentin/InvokeRogueDC/README.md

 # Purpose
 InvokeRogueDC aims to automate the creation of a domain controller machine account.
 Domain controllers have DCSync rights, enabling persistence within the domain and bypassing certain detection rules.
 Use of this tool requires elevated domain privileges.
+# Detection
+One way to detect this attack is by simply monitoring the creation of machine accounts and checking whether the newly created account is part of the Domain Controllers group.
+You can rely on Event ID 4741, which logs the creation of a computer account, and check if the created account is a member of the Domain Controllers group (516).

 # ToDo